Aristarchus of Samos

-He likely moved to Alexandria, and he was a student of Strato of Lampsacus, who later became the head of the Peripatetic school in Greece.
+Born in Samos in approximately 310 BC, Aristarchus likely moved to Alexandria and became a student of Strato of Lampsacus, who later became the head of the Peripatetic school in Greece.
 According to Ptolemy, Aristarchus observed the summer solstice of 280 BC.
 Vitruvius writes that Aristarchus built two different sundials: one a flat disc; and one hemispherical.
 Aristarchus estimated the sizes of the Sun and Moon as compared to Earth, and the distances from the Earth to the Sun and to the Moon.
-His estimate that the Sun was 7 times larger than Earth (actually 109 times) brought about the further insight that the Sun's greater size made it the most natural central point of the universe, as opposed to Earth.
+His estimate that the Sun was 7 times larger than Earth (it's actually 109 times, in diameter) brought about the further insight that the Sun's greater size made it the most natural central point of the universe, as opposed to Earth.